hbaker/external-header-footer/readme.txt

 2. This displays what's found at the **Demo Page URL**; namely, some placeholder text wrapped by your site's header and footer.

 == Changelog ==

+= 1.0.2 =
+* Adds an additional action hook directly below the header, allowing you to include additional content after your header, but before the external site's main content.

 = 1.0.1 =
 * Adds a "Force Use Of Absolute URLs" option that automatically rewrites URLs that are relative to the site's root to be absolute URLs instead.